jmcgready/jmcgready/_posts/2019-08-13-now-is-not-always.md

 *Now is not always.*

 <br>
-Thought I'd be farther along than I am now.
+Thought I'd be farther along than I am now.<br>
-I see people ahead of me who once were alongside me.
+I see people ahead of me who once were alongside me.<br>
 The alternate timelines play out in my head, strengthened by hindsight.
 <br>

 *Remember*
 *No moment is wasted.*
 *Now is not always.*
-*

 <br>
-I once had long term plans, now nothing
+I once had long term plans, now nothing<br>
-Hammered down by  a culture of all-encompassing oblivious inattention where ADHD is the new Tetragrammaton.
+Hammered down by  a culture of all-encompassing oblivious inattention <br>
+where ADHD is the new Tetragrammaton.
 <br>

-*Remember
+*Remember*
-No moment is wasted.
+*No moment is wasted.*
-Now is not always.
+*Now is not always.*
-*
 <br>
 I'm tired of it all right now
 I can't see things improving